zzzyyyxxxmmm/basics/sql/basics/README.md

 ### Relational Database vs noSQL

 Relational Database is the database which uses relation model.
 Data is stored in the form of rows and columns in a table.
+The column in one table got some relations.
 Tables connect to each other by primary key and foreign key.
 There are some advantage of relational database: * It's easy to understand
 * The SQL statement is easy to mantipulate the database. * It's easy to maintain and reduce redundancy of the data.

 The data in nosql is stored by key-values pairs.
 It doesn't need to follow the ACID.
 They can easily scale out to many nodes in distribute system and handle big data access.

+data model:

+* Relationl
+* key/value redis
+* graph neo4j
+* document mongo
+* column-family HBase or BigTable
+* array machine learning

 ### 四大特性和隔离级别
 ACID